mirajavora/sendgrid-webhooks/README.md

 ```

 # Unique Arguments
 Is the ability to pass in additional arguments along with the message.
-This is mainly to add meta-data to the message.
+This is mainly to add metadata to the message.
 [Find out more in the documentation](https://sendgrid.com/docs/API_Reference/SMTP_API/unique_arguments.html).
 ```json
 {
   "unique_args": {